Which Ballots Count and

 It’s time to amend Kansas law to count the votes of eligible citizens.

-Amend our laws and count our votes.
+The solution is simple: Amend our laws and count our votes.

 While the solution is clear, those who administer our elections cannot fix this alone.
-We need the Kansas State Legislature to pass an amendment allowing our local election officials to count these votes as they verify eligibility.
+We need the Kansas State Legislature to pass an amendment allowing local election officials to count these votes as they verify eligibility.
 Here’s how you can help: